adblockplus/adblockpluscore/README.md

 The tests under `test/browser` require a browser environment. `npm test` will run these in a headless browser, with each module being loaded in a new frame.
-*Note*: Currently this environment is limited to ECMAScript 5, this limitation should hopefully be resolved soon.

 Linting
 -------